hitchyjs/hitchyjs.org/source/extensions/discovery.md

 > Any extension may omit some or even all of the properties listed here.
 This results in certain default behaviour.

-Here comes a list of API properties obeyed by hitchy bootstrap process.
+Here comes a list of API properties obeyed by Hitchy bootstrap process.

 ### `$meta`